bentoml/BentoML/README.md

 model is trained by the data science team, they hand it over to the engineering team to refine and optimize code and creates an API, before DevOps can deploy.

-And most importantly, Data Science teams want to continously repeat this process, monitor the models deployed in production and ship new models quickly.
+And most importantly, Data Science teams want to continuously repeat this process, monitor the models deployed in production and ship new models quickly.
 It often takes months for an engineering team to build a model serving & deployment solution that allow data science teams to ship new models in a repeatable and reliable way.